Artist's statement and background

 I do love to read artists' "statements" ... filled with words like synergy, metaphor, illusory perception and so on.
 However interesting they sound, I never quite understand them.
 I'm not into that stuff.

 I paint because I enjoy it.
-I enjoy it as a physical activity - the exuberant use of oils (water-mixable and traditional), the speed of acrylics and (just occasionally) the delicacy of water-colour.
+I enjoy it as a physical activity - the exuberant use of oils, the speed of acrylics and (just occasionally) the delicacy of water-colour.
 It is an outlet for whatever creative juices I have.
 And it is lovely when someone appreciates the work.

 I have painted forever.
-I have attended more art classes than I care to remember from Manchester to Melbourne and have picked up even more from watching current British artists - such as Andy James, Roger Dellar, and Adebanji Alade - up-close-and-personal at local workshops.
-I also love the work of Dutch artist Janhendrik Dolsma who creates beach and sky scenes to rival the great "masters".
+I have attended more art classes than I care to remember from Manchester to Melbourne and have picked up even more from watching current British artists up-close-and-personal at local workshops.
+For landscapes, I love the work of Dutch artist Janhendrik Dolsma who creates beach and sky scenes to rival the great "masters".
 For portraits, there is no-one better than Northern Ireland master, Colin Davidson.
 Work by these artists build on earlier influences - from Turner to Roland Hilder - with all of them helping me decide what I want to do.
 That's how life is.

 I paint virtually every day.
 I combine studio work with regular "plein air" sessions alongside attendance at a couple of art clubs.
 Thankfully, my work has been appreciated (and bought) by people from Europe, Australia and USA.
 When possible, I donate a part of my "profit" to a Diabetes charity - turning an indulgent hobby into an even more worthwhile activity.

 I prefer harmony to edginess and sunshine to cloud.
 If that's for you ... come and have a look